Hospital-Acquired Condition Reduction Program

 - Catheter-Associated Urinary Tract Infection (CAUTI)

-- Surgical Site Infection (SSI) – colon and hysterectomy
+- Surgical Site Infection (SSI) for abdominal hysterectomy and colon procedures

 - Methicillin-resistant Staphylococcus aureus (MRSA) bacteremia